 • All of our attorneys and associates have decades of experience successfully defending clients who have been wrongfully accused of domestic violence and other criminal charges in the state of Texas.

-• We pride ourselves on offering the personalized attention and transparent communication of a boutique firm, with all of the reputation and resources of a large, major law firm.
+• Our Houston defense lawyers pride ourselves on offering the personalized attention and transparent communication of a boutique firm, with all of the reputation and resources of a large, major law firm.
 This allows us to give your case the full attention and help you deserve to get your charges dismissed and dropped.

 • We have a reputation for excellence in the industry, successfully defending over 4,000 clients since the firm’s inception in 1997.

 We are dedicated to getting any criminal charges levied against you dropped or otherwise dismissed through aggressive, compassionate litigation.